SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 A function whose return type is opaque must use only a single underlying type for the value it returns.
-The return type can include types that are part of the function's generic types parameters.
+The return type can include types that are part of the function's generic type parameters.
 For example, a function ``someFunction<T>()`` could return a value of type ``T`` or ``Dictionary<String, T>``.